 The Authority is exposed to volatile energy commodity prices in the normal conduct of its operations.
 The costs to either purchase and deliver fuel to produce electricity in power plants under contract to the Authority or to purchase power from other suppliers are recovered from the Authority's customers at cost through a power supply charge (the "Power Supply Charge").
-An effective commodity hedging program provides the Authority's customers with greater stability in power supply costs and is a utility best practice.
+An effective commodity hedging program provides the Authority's customers with greater stability in power supply costs.

-The Authority manages the volatility of the Power Supply Charge using financial derivative and physical hedges according to a defined risk management program and hedging plan overseen by a Power Supply Risk Management Committee ("PRMC").
-The Authority's Chief Executive Officer appoints the members of the PRMC consisting of at least three other Authority staff, two of which must be drawn from Authority senior management.
-The PRMC has established, maintains, and monitors processes and controls in the conduct of Authority's Power Supply
+The Authority manages the volatility of the Power Supply Charge using financial derivative and physical hedges according to a risk management program and hedging plan overseen by a Power Supply Risk Management Committee ("PRMC").
+The Authority's Chief Executive Officer appoints the members of the PRMC consisting of at least three Authority staff, two of which must be drawn from Authority senior management.
+The PRMC has established, maintains, and monitors processes and controls in the conduct of Authority's Power Supply Hedging Program.

-Hedging Program.
 The Authority has authorized PSEG ER&T to implement this risk management plan as the Authority's agent.
 The power supply commodity hedging program identifies price and volume targets for power supply commodities with the goals of stable and reasonable fuel and purchased power costs.
-As of March 31, 2020, the Authority posted \$132.2 million cash collateral (includes initial and variable margin) to the Authority's clearing brokers for its power supply commodity hedge positions.
-The mark-to-market value as of March 31, 2020 for the Authority's power supply commodity hedge positions was negative \$116.3 million.
+As of March 31, 2021, the Authority posted \$47.9 million cash collateral (includes initial and variable margin) to the Authority's clearing brokers for its power supply commodity hedge positions.
+The mark-to-market value as of March 31, 2021 for the Authority's power supply commodity hedge positions was negative \$23.7 million.